colehaus/colex/content/posts/exemplars-curse-now-with-more-math/main.md

 This results in:

  - The mean value of stochastic factors in best outcomes across Monte Carlo samples.
-This allows us to estimate the magnitude of expected mean reversion.
+This allows us to estimate the magnitude of expected mean regression.
  - An estimated probability that our observed best outcome actually corresponds to the best bundle of deterministic factors.
  - A chart showing all the trials used to produce the estimate.
 One interesting thing to note about the chart is that the number of points on the diagonal corresponds to the probability of 'success' (i.e. the probability that the best outcome also has the best deterministic factors).